danielwo/danielwo.github.io/bio.md

 [Vaccine and Infectious Disease Division](http://www.fredhutch.org/en/labs/vaccine-and-infectious-disease.html) at the Fred Hutchinson Cancer Research Center (otherwise known as "The Hutch") in Seattle, Washington.
-At the Hutch, I work with statisticians, biologists, medical doctors, graduate students and others, in order to model HIV prevention interventions, with the goal of finding ways to help fight the HIV epidemic.
+At the Hutch, I work with statisticians, biologists, medical doctors, graduate students and others, in order to model HIV interventions, with the goal of finding ways to help fight the HIV epidemic.

 I enjoy recreational mathematics, participating in MOOCs, playing music, drinking coffee